Tuition, Studio Schedule and General Guidelines

 Lesson Cancellations and Summer Lessons

-- During the School Year: 3 lessons per academic year (between August 18 – May 21) can be cancelled with prior notice to the teacher and rescheduled in the summer.
-Students may miss or cancel more than 3 lessons during the school year, but only 3 will be rescheduled in the summer.
+- During the School Year: Students may cancel lessons during the academic year (between August 18 – May 21) with prior notice to the teacher and can reschedule them the following summer.
 The monthly tuition fee is the same regardless of cancelled lessons or attendance.
 Missed lessons without prior notice of cancellation before the start of the lesson will not be rescheduled.

 - Sibling share/swap: Families with multiple children taking lessons may “share or swap” lessons between siblings.
 For instance, one sibling may take an extra lesson from another sibling who is unable to attend; the sibling would take the lesson during the normally scheduled day and time.
 This does not count as a cancelled lesson.